 This cake tastes wonderful and is 100 percent gluten free.
-It will keep just like any other fruit cake, and the flavor develops further after 2 days.
+It will keep just like any other fruit cake, and the flavour develops further after 2 days.
 Before decorating or icing, turn the cake upside down. if you are using bought marzipan and/or icing, check that they are gluten free also.
 This recipe was borrowed from The gluten-free cookbook (2006) Kyle Cathie Ltd. UK.
-I have made it a few times and we always receive very favorable comments from friends who try it, even our non-gluten intolerant friends.
+I have made it a few times and we always receive very favourable comments from friends who try it, even our non-gluten intolerant friends.
 Enjoy.

 - 250 gm.
 (8oz) Butter

 - 175 gm.
 (6 oz) Dark Brown Sugar

 - 2 tablespoons Treacle

 - 1 tablespoon Mixed Spice